-A native of Laurium, Michigan, Jackson owned and operated NWR Electronics in Marquette, Michigan, from 1958 to 1980.
-The company served the utility and mining industries in the upper Midwest.
-In 1971, Jackson, a person of vision and resolve, founded a cable telecommunications operation, CableAmerica Corp.
-The firm grew rapidly and extensively based on Jackson's commitment to "customer service and technical proficiency."
-Headquartered in Phoenix, Arizona, CableAmerica developed cable telecommunications systems in thirteen states.
+A native of Laurium, Jackson owned and operated NWR Electronics in Marquette from 1958 to 1980.
+In 1971, Jackson founded CableAmerica, a cable telecommunications operation.
+The firm grew rapidly thanks to a commitment to customer service and technical proficiency.

-He was inducted into the Arizona Cable Telecommunications Pioneer Hall of Fame in 1998.
-He is a member of the Institute of Electrical and Electronic Engineers, as well as Tech's Electrical Engineering Academy and Engineering Roundtable.
-He received the University's Board of Control Silver Medal in 2000.
+He was inducted into the Arizona Cable Telecommunications Pioneer Hall of Fame in 1998, and to the Electrical and Computer Engineering Academy in 2000.
+He received the University’s Board of Trustees Silver Medal in the same year.

-He and his wife Gloria have established an endowed scholarship for undergraduate students majoring in electrical engineering, with preference to graduates of Calumet High School, which provided Jackson, who remembers his roots, with a start in life that he continues to value.
-The Jacksons have also given $1.1 million to support an endowed professorship at Michigan Tech.
+The Jacksons have established an endowed scholarship for undergraduate students majoring in electrical engineering, with preference given to graduates of Calumet High School, which provided Jackson, who remembers his roots, with a start in life that he continues to value.

 Updated February 2009